GymMed/Outward-Game-Settings/README.md

 <details>
     <summary>Enemy Scenarios</summary>
-In game there are new events that happen randomly on world time change.<br>
+In game there are new events that happen randomly on world time change.<br><br>

 Currently enemies don't drop loot.
 Loot can be added by other mods with
 <a href="https://thunderstore.io/c/outward/p/GymMed/Loot_Manager/">Loot Manager</a>.
 Enemies can indeed cast spells and early on it is better to avoid them.